Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/support/india.md

 ## <a name="hours"></a>Heures
 ### <a name="billing-support"></a>Support de facturation :

-Anglais : Lun-ven 9 AM-6 PM
+Anglais : Mon-Fri 9 AM-6 PM

 ### <a name="technical-support"></a>Support technique :